Article updated 3/8/2020

 For example, hospitals are open seven days a week, 365 days a year, and they need a lot of nurses to help with patient care.
 There are day shifts, night shifts, mid shifts, and even 4-hour break relief shifts available to many nurses.
 The flexibility also allows for many moms to go back to school and earn an advanced nursing degree which can help create even more career opportunities.

 Unlike most professions, many full time nurses work 3 days a week instead of 5 (a benefit of the 12 hour work day).
 That means nurse moms get to be home at least four days a week to spend solid, uninterrupted, quality time with their families.

 Travel is a lot of fun in the years before you start a family.
 But once children come along that overnight business trip doesn’t seem so exciting anymore.
 In nursing you have the option to go to the same workplace each time you go to work.
-Unless you are attending a nursing conference there really is no reason that you would need to travel for business.
+Unless you are attending a nursing conference there really is no reason that you would need to travel for your nursing career.

 Did I mention that nursing is flexible?
 The greatest benefit I have found being nurse mom is that I have the option of working per diem.
 Per diem literally means “by the day.”
 As a nurse you have an option to work the days that you want to work and stay home with your children on the days that you don’t.